 The summit will be co-hosted by Adirondack Experience, the Museum on Blue Mountain Lake.
 There is no charge to attend, but space is limited so you must pre-register.
 The Society of American Foresters has approved 5 hours of Category 1 Continuing Forestry Education credits for this workshop.
 Participants who desire credits must attend the entire event.

 Participants are kindly expected to wear masks when indoors at the Museum.
-For those who cannot attend in person, presentations will be live-streamed on Facebook (or a similar platform); however, viewers will not be able to participate in the discussions.
-(The livestream will be recorded, but audio and visual quality may be variable.)
+For those who cannot attend in person, presentations will be live-streamed on Facebook starting at 9:30am; however, viewers will not be able to participate in the discussions.
+Please note, the livestream will be recorded but audio and visual quality may be variable.